Cleveland Indians (12-12) at Chicago White Sox (14-11)

 The Line: Chicago White Sox -164 / Cleveland Indians +151 --- Over/Under: 7.5 Click to Get Latest Betting Odds

 TV: NBCSCH, Bally Sports Great Lakes Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The Cleveland Indians and the Chicago White Sox meet in an AL Central division matchup in MLB action from Guaranteed Rate Field on Thursday.
+The Cleveland Indians and the Chicago White Sox meet in an AL Central division matchup in MLB action fro Guaranteed Rate Field on Sunday.

 The Cleveland Indians will look to rebound from a 7-3 loss to the White Sox in Saturday’s matchup.
 Franmil Reyes leads the Tribe with a .279 batting average and 18 RBIs while sharing the team lead in home runs with Jose Ramirez as both have 7 home runs and 24 hits with Ramirez also adding a .337 OBP.
 Reyes also has a pair of triples while Josh Naylor has a team-high 8 doubles.
 Zach Plesac is expected to get the start here and is 1-3 with a 5.81 ERA and 18 strikeouts this season.
 In his career, Plesac is 1-4 with a 5.40 ERA and 40 strikeouts against the White Sox.